When:

 A word of warning:

-Never look directly at the sun during an eclipse or any other time, unless you want to see stars โ but not the twinkly kind!
+Never look directly at the sun during an eclipse or any other time, unless you want to see stars, the wrong kind!

 You might go blind if you look at the eclipse without proper protection.